Table of Contents

 All advertised processes for registration of library programs should be observed by everyone.
 In some cases, Friends of the Library sponsored programming may be advertised with a space limit, and with presentation of a valid MCLS library card.
 Some branches may grant permission for groups to attend summer programs as space permits.
 Frequency of requests may sometimes be limited at the discretion of the Branch Manager.

-As an educational, cultural and informational institution, the library provides space for exhibits initiated by the library or requested by a community group or individual (see Attachment D).
+As an educational, cultural and informational institution, the library provides space for exhibits initiated by the library or requested by a community group or individual (see Exhibit Reservation Form, Attachment C)

 The Branch Manager or their designee in those locations where space permits coordinates exhibits.
 The library is not responsible for loss or damage to any property and does not provide insurance for any exhibit or display in the library.
 The owner assumes sole responsibility.